Spania: Secular government

 The chief administrative official in Spania was the magister militum Spaniae, meaning "master of the military of Spain".
 The magister militum governed civil and military affairs in the province and was subordinate only to the Emperor.
 Typically the magister was a member of the highest aristocratic class and bore the rank of patrician.
 The office, though it only appears in records for the first time in 589, was probably a creation of Justinian, as was the mint, which issued provincial currency until the end of the province (c.
 625).

 There were five known magistri in the history of the province, though this certainly does not represent the whole.
 Two are passingly mentioned by Isidore as successive governors in the time of Suinthila, but he omits their names.
-The first known governor, Comenciolus (possibly Comentiolus), repaired the gates of Cartagena in lieu of the "barbarians" (i.e. the Visigoths) and left an inscription (dated 1 September 589) in the city which survives to this day.
+The first known governor, Comentiolus (possibly), repaired the gates of Cartagena in lieu of the "barbarians" (i.e. the Visigoths) and left an inscription (dated 1 September 589) in the city which survives to this day.
 It is in Latin and may reflect the continued use of Latin as the administrative language of the province.
 (It does not, however, imply that Cartagena was the capital of Spania.)
 Around 600 there was a governor named Comitiolus who bore the rank of gloriosus, the highest rank after that of emperor.
 The patrician and magister Caesarius made a peace treaty with Sisebut in 614 and conferred with the emperor Heraclius, who was more concerned with matters in Mesopotamia.

 The border between Spania and Visigothic kingdom was not closed.
 Travel between the border for personal and mercantile reasons was allowed and the two regions experienced prolonged periods of peace.
 The ease of traversing the frontier was noted by the exiled Leander, whose brother more than once crossed it without hindrance.
 The border had been determined by a treaty (pacta) between Athanagild and Justinian I, but the date of the treaty is still debated.
 It may have been part of the initial conditions of Byzantine assistance in 551 or 552 or it may have been a product of the war between Goth and Roman in 555 or later.
 It was certainly signed before Justinian's death in 565.
 The legitimacy of the pacta was recognised as late as the 7th century, which accounts for the ease of travel and trade.